Spring Boot @DataJpaTest

 @DataJpaTest

 is used to test JPA repositories.
-It is used in combination
+The annotation

-auto-configuration and applies only configuration relevant to JPA tests.
+disables full auto-configuration and applies only configuration relevant to JPA

 In our tests, we can inject a DataSource, @JdbcTemplate, @EntityManager or any Spring Data repository from our application.